 Parrot Cay and Pine Cay, two small and beautiful private islands that are found between Providenciales and North Caicos, each have a single luxury resort.
 Both of these exclusive resorts have hosted an impressive repertoire of celebrities and heads of state.

-Parrot Cay Resort offers everything that would be expected of a luxury retreat.
+The COMO Parrot Cay Resort offers everything that would be expected of a luxury retreat.
 There are several restaurants, a spa, water sports amenities, and full butler and concierge services.
 The accommodation choices range from resort rooms and suites, to stand-alone villas that are managed by the resort.

 Meridian Club on Pine Cay is an interesting luxury resort, and due to its low-key nature is often overlooked.
 Pine Cay is a very quiet island, and this small accommodation complements the ambience of this laid-back tropical getaway perfectly.